CCCheryl/bonfida-api-doc/source/index.html.md

 }
 ```

-Provides a list of all market fills from the last 24 hours on the Serum DEX
+Provides a view of rolling 24 hour volume on the Serum DEX - use ‘all’ as the market for an aggregate of traded volume across all markets.

 ### HTTP Request